pavelk2/Bay-Area-Bike-Share/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-We clearly see a seasonality pattern, where the smallest number of trips are recorded in December and the highest in June.
+We clearly see seasonal pattern, where the smallest number of trips are recorded in December and the highest in June.
 It is interesting that people in October are also very active.
 This is probably caused by the fact that in Bay Area the weather allows to ride bicycle also in this month too and there are less people on vacations than in Summer months.

 ### 2.2 Stations